jamesdebolt/nodejs-webservice-websocket-listener/README.md

 This server connects to a specified websocket, and listens for emitted objects.
 Emitted objects are considered valid if they're parsed into a JS object with top-level fields "priority" and "timestamp" populated.
 Invalid objects are ignored.

-Periodically, this server sends a message to any connected client.
-The majority of messages are _JSON events_ representing a pending customer call in the following format:

 The server also exposes a /pop GET HTTP endpoint that will return the highest priority object in its queue, and remove that element from the queue.
 An empty JSON will be returned if no element is present in the queue.

 ## Running the server